openfheorg/openfhe-development/docs/index.rst

   - Brakerski/Fan-Vercauteren (BFV) scheme for integer arithmetic
   - Brakerski-Gentry-Vaikuntanathan (BGV) scheme for integer arithmetic
   - Cheon-Kim-Kim-Song (CKKS) scheme for real-number arithmetic (includes approximate bootstrapping)
-  - Ducas-Micciancio (DM) and Chillotti-Gama-Georgieva-Izabachene (CGGI) schemes for evaluating Boolean circuits and arbitrary functions over larger plaintext spaces using lookup tables
+  - Ducas-Micciancio (DM/FHEW) and Chillotti-Gama-Georgieva-Izabachene (CGGI/TFHE), and Lee-Micciancio-Kim-Choi-Deryabin-Eom-Yoo (LMKCDEY) schemes for evaluating Boolean circuits and arbitrary functions over larger plaintext spaces using lookup tables

 OpenFHE also includes the following multiparty extensions of FHE:
   - Threshold FHE for BGV, BFV, and CKKS schemes
   - Proxy Re-Encryption for BGV, BFV, and CKKS schemes

+OpenFHE also supports switching between CKKS and FHEW/TFHE to evaluate non-smooth functions, e.g., comparison, using FHEW/TFHE functional bootstrapping.

+OpenFHE supports any GNU C++ compiler version 9 or above and clang C++ compiler version 10 or above.

 A major focus is on the usability of the schemes.
 For instance, all HE schemes with packing use the same common API, and are implemented using runtime polymorphism.